 - Incorrect language codes

 It is a good practice to implement in each language version links to all the others and to itself.
-For example, a Russian subpage with German and French variants should display links to the German, French and Russian versions.
+For example, a Russian page with German and French variants should display links to the German, French and Russian versions.

 Webmasters using Google Search Console can use Geographic Targeting feature to determine the website localization and the target country.
 Unless you have a ccTLD that’s always dedicated to a specific country, such as .pl for Poland or .de for Germany, it is possible to select any location.
 Despite this freedom to choose any country as a target, it’s not always recommended.
 Before applying any changes, bear in mind whether the content that’s currently on your website will prove useful to foreign users.